Toshihiko-tan/momi3/docs/tutorial.rst

     et = EventTree(g)
     et.variables

 The output is a list of parameters, each entry representing one or more optimizable coordinates.
-If variables are tied by construction, they appear grouped inside a frozenset:
+If variables are tied by construction of the model, they appear grouped inside a frozenset:

 .. code-block:: python